bwolfson978/maps-and-views/README.md

 ---
 - reading in csv file from california - mapping names of counties to FIPS, storing data
 - getting a single state from topojson - filtering by state id

-Design Achievements
+- using querySelectors to get to the specific county regions in the topojson map proved very difficult Design Achievements
 ---